 Despite the immeasurable toll of facing such grim circumstances, MAJ (R) Cordova continues to be humble and at the forefront of education and leadership.
 He took his experiences and advanced his education by completing the Doctoral of Science Degree in Clinical Orthopaedics through the Army – Baylor partnership.
 After completion he was assigned to Evans Army Community Hospital as the Orthopaedic PA.
 MAJ (R) Cordova then volunteered for additional duty as the Interservice Physician Assistant Program director at Evans to instill his knowledge and experience to the future of Army Medicine.

-In continuity with his impeccable character, MAJ Cordova moved back to the 4th Infantry Division to serve as the Division Senior PA.
+In continuity with his impeccable character, MAJ (R) Cordova moved back to the 4th Infantry Division to serve as the Division Senior PA.
 Completing the cycle from battalion to division PA gives him incredible insight to lead and develop junior PAs.
-He is currently deployed to Afghanistan as the Taskforce Southeast Command Surgeon for his 36th month of combat tours.
+After 24 years of service on active duty, Cordova retired on 1 September 2020.

-His military awards and decorations include: Silver Star, Bronze Star with 2 OLC (Oak Leaf Clusters), Meritorious Service Medal with 4 OLC, 2010 Surgeon General PA Recognition Award, 2016 AAPA Veteran Caucus Military PA of the Year, induction into the Order of Military Medical Merit and a litany of additional awards, badges and decorations.
+His military awards and decorations include: Silver Star, Legion of Merit, Bronze Star with 3 OLC (Oak Leaf Clusters), Meritorious Service Medal with 4 OLC, 2010 Surgeon General PA Recognition Award, 2016 AAPA Veteran Caucus Military PA of the Year, induction into the Order of Military Medical Merit and a litany of additional awards, badges and decorations.

-Acknowledgments: This biography was written by CPT(P) Timothy Pekari with the assistance of MAJ Cordova.
+Acknowledgments: This biography was written by CPT(P) Timothy Pekari with the assistance of MAJ (R) Cordova.
 It was submitted to the Society in September 2019.
-Photographs are courtesy of MAJ Cordova.
+Photographs are courtesy of MAJ (R) Cordova.